weemo/Weemo.js/examples/External attendee sample/README.md

 - Auth API client.p12 certificate file and his passphrase
 - weemo-ca.pem authority file

-You should known a minimal Provider configuration information:
+You should know a minimal Provider configuration information:

 - Application Identifier
 - Weemo Auth Client URL (needed to redirect the Weemo.js to the Auth Client; here it's auth.php), if you don't know how to configure it, send a request to Weemo